quasarframework/quasar-framework.org/source/css/core-css-flexbox-layout.md

 **You can also wrap content**.
 Use `wrap` or `wrap-reverse` classes.
 By default, flex items will all try to fit onto one line.
 You can change that and allow the items to wrap as needed with this property.
 Direction also plays a role here, determining the direction new lines are stacked in.
 ![Flexbox Direction](/images/flexbox-wrap.svg)

+If you explicitly do not want to wrap, use `nowrap` class.

 ### Justify Alignment
 **For alignment along the main axis**, use classes below.
 It helps distribute extra free space left over when either all the flex items on a line are inflexible, or are flexible but have reached their maximum size.
 It also exerts some control over the alignment of items when they overflow the line.
 ![Flexbox Justify Content](/images/flexbox-justify.svg)